raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 13: (0 1 0 0 0 1 1 1)
 ```

-and the output is a subset of the input vectors, such that **each column of the input is covered exactly once**
+and the goal is to find a subset of the input vectors, such that **each column of the input is covered exactly once**
 (of course there is the accessory question about whether there are several
 solutions, but let's not dwelve into that, for now at least..)
 so in the above example, there would be 2 solutions, namely

 ```